JosephGabito/JosephGabito/README.md

 ---

 💡 Architectural Disclaimer
-> These patterns are for when your plugin needs its own DevOp and a support hotline.
+> These patterns are for when your plugin needs its own DevOps and a support hotline.
 If you're just making a straightforward widget, maybe don't summon the Abstract Factory Dependency Injection Overlords for something solved by add_action('init', 'my_cool_function').

 ## **🍽️ Case Studies: From Dumpster Fire to Michelin Star**